HMRC Crypto Nudge Letter: What to Do Next

 Once you've recalculated your figures, the nudge letter resolves to one of three honest outcomes:

 - You under-declared, and the year is still amendable.
-You can amend a return within 12 months of its filing deadline — a 2024/25 return filed online can be amended until 31 January 2027.
+You can amend a return within 12 months of its filing deadline, so a 2024/25 return filed online can be amended until 31 January 2027.
 Amend, pay the difference plus interest, and the matter usually ends there.

 The bigger picture